SJaynesh/CORE-FLUTTER-Question-Bank/README.md

 > 1. What is Flutter ?
 > 2. Explain history of Flutter.
-> 3. Stands for : SDK, IDE, ENV, AVD.
+> 3. Stands for : SDK, IDE, ENV, AVD, CMD.
+> 4. What is IDE ?

 <br><br>